 AC joint clean up (debridement)

-In cases where AC joint pain is driven by inflammation/arthritis rather than separation, arthroscopic debridement including removal of a small portion of the collarbone may be considered.
+In cases where AC joint pain is driven by inflammation/arthritis rather than separation, arthroscopic debridement including removal of a small portion of the end of the collarbone may be considered.

 This is generally reserved for persistent symptoms after non-operative care